-Reflecting back on your time in a toxic work environment (just for a moment!), what were some key factors that added to the imbalance of work and life?
+Reflecting on your time in a toxic work environment (just for a moment!), what were some key factors that added to the imbalance of work and life?
 Constant phone calls after work?
 The pressure to always be available when your boss calls?
-Staying late with no acknowledgement or worse — no pay?
+Staying late with no acknowledgment or worse — no pay?

 Staying late every day, with no compensation, means you’re being taken advantage of by a company that cares more about profits than their employees.

 Work isn’t the only thing happening in your life and a good employer will know that.

 Of course, having a caring employer doesn’t necessarily equate to never working late or having to do extra work; it means working for a company that can manage their time and employees well, along with sufficiently rewarding extra time at work with the proper pay and recognition.

 It’s also crucial that if something isn’t right at a company, employees always feel comfortable bringing it up without fear of retaliation.
 This isn’t the playground in the third grade.

 No employer should pressure or bully their employees into staying quiet about a problem.
 If a company is open to communicating and to listening to the issues within their company, then they’re also a company that truly values and cares about its workers.